xrdocs/application-hosting/_tutorials/2016-05-22-getting-started-on-xrv64.md

 ><https://www.vagrantup.com/docs/why-vagrant/>

-To learn more about how to use IOS-XR + Vagrant to test native and container applications on IOS-XR, or to use configuration management tools like Chef/Puppet/Ansible/Shell as vagrant provisioners and variety of other use cases, take a look at the rest of the ["XR toolbox" series]({{ base_path }}/tags/#xr-toolbox)
+To learn more about how to use IOS-XR + Vagrant to test native and container applications on IOS-XR, or to use configuration management tools like Chef/Puppet/Ansible/Shell as vagrant provisioners and a variety of other use cases, take a look at the rest of the ["XR toolbox" series]({{ base_path }}/tags/#xr-toolbox)

 ## Pre-requisites:
 * [Vagrant](https://www.vagrantup.com/downloads.html) for your Operating system.